American Library Association: History

-In 1967, some librarians protested against a pro-Vietnam War speech given by General Maxwell D. Taylor at the annual ALA conference in San Francisco; the former president of Sarah Lawrence College, Harold Taylor, spoke to the Middle-Atlantic Regional Library Conference about socially responsible professionalism; and less than one year later a group of librarians proposed that the ALA schedule a new round table program discussion on the social responsibilities of librarians at its next annual conference in Kansas City.
+In 1967, some librarians protested against a pro-Vietnam War speech given by General Maxwell D. Taylor at the annual ALA conference in San Francisco; the former president of Sarah Lawrence College, Harold Taylor, spoke to the Middle-Atlantic Regional Library Conference about socially responsible professionalism; and less than one year later a group of librarians proposed that the ALA schedule a new round table program discussion on the social responsibilities of librarians at its annual conference in Kansas City.
 This group called themselves the Organizing Committee for the ALA Round Table on Social Responsibilities of Libraries.
 This group drew in many other under-represented groups in the ALA who lacked power, including the Congress for Change in 1969.
 This formation of the committee was approved in 1969 and would change its name to the Social Responsibilities Round Table (SRRT) in 1971.
 After its inception, the Round Table of Social Responsibilities began to press ALA leadership to address issues such as library unions, working conditions, wages, and intellectual freedom.

-The Freedom to Read Foundation was created by ALA's executive board in 1969.
-The Black Caucus of the ALA and the Office for Literacy and Outreach were set up in 1970.
+The Freedom to Read Foundation was founded by Judith Krug, Alexander Allain, and Carrie C Robinson and established by ALA's executive board in 1969.

+The Black Caucus of the ALA and the Office for Literacy and Outreach were established in 1970.

-At a national convention of the ALA in Dallas in 1971, Barbara Gittings staffed a kissing booth underneath the banner "Hug a Homosexual," with a "women only" side and a "men only" side.
-When no one took advantage of it, she and Alma Routsong kissed in front of rolling television cameras.
-In describing its success, despite most of the reaction being negative, Gittings said, "We needed to get an audience.
-So we decided, let's show gay love live.
-We were offering free—mind you, free—same-sex kisses and hugs.
-Let me tell you, the aisles were mobbed, but no one came into the booth to get a free hug.
-So we hugged and kissed each other.
-It was shown twice on the evening news, once again in the morning.
-It put us on the map."
+In 1971, Barbara Gittings staffed a kissing booth at the ALA Conference underneath the banner, "Hug a Homosexual."
+This was the precipitating event that evolved into the Rainbow Round Table dedicated to supporting the information needs of LGBTQIA+ people.

+Centennial

+The American Library Association celebrated its centennial in 1976.
+In commemoration the association published Libraries and the Life of the Mind in America.

+The American Library Association Archives, established at the time of the centennial, created an online exhibit which includes a history of the centennial.
+Clara Stanton Jones, president, Inaugural address was titled, “The First Step into ALA’s Second Century.”

+1976–2000

-Clara Stanton Jones was the first African-American president of the ALA, serving as its acting president from April 11 to July 22 in 1976 and then its president from July 22, 1976 to 1977.
+Clara Stanton Jones was the first African American president of the ALA, serving as its acting president from April 11 to July 22 in 1976 upon the death of Allie Beth Martin and then elected president from July 22, 1976 to 1977.

+In 1979 and 1991 the ALA collaborated with the National Commission on Libraries and Information Science on two White House Conferences.

+In 1983 in response to the National Commission on Excellence in Education Report, A Nation at Risk, leaders in library and information science launched the project, "Libraries and the Learning Society."
+Librarians examined how public libraries, academic libraries, library and information science training institutions, and school library media centers could best respond to A Nation at Risk.

 In June 1990, the ALA approved "Policy on Library Services to the Poor" and in 1996 the Task Force on Hunger, Homelessness, and Poverty was formed to resurrect and promote the ALA guidelines on library services to the poor.